Sitefinity/sitefinity-aspnetcore-mvc-samples/RestSDK.md

 ## Taxa items

-Working with taxa items is siilar to the way we work with content items.
+Working with taxa items is similar to the way we work with content items.
 They all must inherit from the TaxonDto class, which in turn inherits from the SdkItem class.

 ``` C#